samatechtw/.github/profile/README.md

 ## Introduction :office:
 SamaTech is a software development company based in Taipei, Taiwan.
-We work on several projects in the web and blockchain industries, and maintain a few open source projects.
-Our main focus at the moment is a website builder and hosting platform called [PubStudio](https://pubstud.io).
+Currently, our main focus is a website builder and hosting platform called [PubStudio](https://pubstud.io).

 ![SamaTech banner](/assets/samatech_banner.jpg)